lndecastro/AICofounder/EAIBS/Module2_Customer_Idea_Discovery.md

 Use the AI's question to sharpen your thinking before diving into the session content.

----

 ## 2.1 Customer Development with AI

-Customer development is the practice of getting out of the building — leaving your assumptions behind and learning directly from potential customers what their real problems are, how they currently solve them, and what a genuinely valuable solution would look like.
+Customer development is the practice of getting out of the building, leaving your assumptions behind and learning directly from potential customers what their real problems are, how they currently solve them, and what a genuinely valuable solution would look like.
 It is the antidote to building something nobody wants.